google/fresnel/README.md

 [Fresnel](https://en.wikipedia.org/wiki/Fresnel_lens) */fray-NEL/* projects Windows out into the world.

-Fresnel is an infrastructure service which allows operating system images to be retrieved and provisioned from anywhere where internet access is available.
+Fresnel is an infrastructure service which allows operating system images to be retrieved and provisioned from anywhere internet access is available.
 It allows an authorized user to create sanctioned boot media that can be used to provision a machine, and it allows the installer to obtain files needed to build trust.